codingforpleasure/customized-workspace/Ubuntu/useful-resources/bert.md

 * Text generation

 ## DistilBERT

 Let’s use a variant of BERT called DistilBERT.
-DistilBERT is a lightweight version of BERT that is 60% faster and 40% smaller while preserving 97% of BERT’s language understanding capabilitie
+DistilBERT is a lightweight version of BERT that is 60% faster and 40% smaller while preserving 97% of BERT’s language understanding capabilities.

 ## Getting to know WordPiece Embeddings